-- 1. Land at Malling Brooks, Lewes is allocated for the development of approximately 7,040m2 of B1/B2/B8 employment uses and appropriate landscaping.
+- Land at Malling Brooks, Lewes is allocated for the development of approximately 7,040m2 of B1/B2/B8 employment uses and appropriate landscaping.
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) Landscaping to retain and enhance the previous ecological connectivity of the site, to cover around 30% of the site.
-The northern and eastern sections of the site must provide broad landscape strips of at least 20m, planted with native species and incorporating a watercourse, in accordance with the plans submitted with planning applications SDNP/13/04579/DCOND and SDNP/13/02155/FUL, and appropriate management proposals secured through Section 106 agreement; - b) All main roofs on the site should take the form of green roofs; - c) Protection and enhancement of the footpath running through the site; - d) The phasing of development to be coordinated with that of the North Street Quarter to provide a smooth transition for businesses displaced from the latter site; - e) Development to be undertaken in accordance with the recommendations of the Flood Risk Assessment dated 8th November 2006 (Revision F Feb 2009) accompanying Planning Application LW/07/1608; - f) Development to be undertaken in accordance with the findings and conclusions of the Ecological Assessment Report dated December 2007 Revision 1 and the Ecological Design Strategy dated December 207 Revision 3, accompanying Planning Application LW/07/1608; and - g) Parking spaces ancillary to the development, at a level acceptable to the highway authority.
+Detailed proposals that meet or exceed the following site specific development requirements will be permitted: - a) Landscaping to retain and enhance the previous ecological connectivity of the site, to cover around 30% of the site.
+The northern and eastern sections of the site must provide broad landscape strips of at least 20m, planted with native species and incorporating a watercourse, in accordance with the plans submitted with planning applications SDNP/13/04579/ DCOND and SDNP/13/02155/FUL, and appropriate management proposals secured through Section 106 agreement; - b) All main roofs on the site should take the form of green roofs; - c) Protection and enhancement of the footpath running through the site; - d) The phasing of development to be coordinated with that of the North Street Quarter to provide a smooth transition for businesses displaced from the latter site; - e) A comprehensive approach to flood risk will be adopted and development will be undertaken in accordance with the recommendation of an agreed Site Specific FRA; - f) Development to be undertaken in accordance with the findings and conclusions of the Ecological Assessment Report dated December 2007 Revision 1 and the Ecological Design Strategy dated December 207 Revision 3, accompanying Planning Application LW/07/1608; and - g) Parking spaces ancillary to the development, at a level acceptable to the highway authority.